 High school graduates’ post-graduation plans have been rising, with 66% of the 2017 high school graduates in Berks County planning on attending college at a 2- or 4- year institution, up slightly from 2008, and slightly higher than the current state rate (which declined by 5 percentage points over this time period).
 Several school districts had 75% or more of their graduates plan to attend a 2- or 4-year institution, these were: Wyomissing, Wilson, Schuylkill Valley and Fleetwood.
 Reading had the lowest rate, with only 51% of its graduates planning to go on to a 2- or 4- year institution.
 Berks’ rate ranked it in the middle of neighboring counties, whose college-bound rates ranged from 59% to 82%.

 Berks County’s adult education levels are highest for Asian Americans (40% with a bachelor’s degree or higher) followed by whites (31%).
 African Americans and Hispanics in Berks had lower rates of higher education (16% and 9% respectively held a bachelor’s degree or above).
 These rates of higher education by race/ethnicity are generally below the state and national rates for almost every group.
 Additionally, the share of Berks County residents without a high school degree has declined since 2000 for all racial and ethnic groups.

 Young adults provide a regional economy with a supply of young workers and their gain or loss can signal the vibrancy or stagnation of the economy.
-Berks County, like the state, has reversed the early 2000s losses in young adult population, and surpassed its 2000 young adult level in 2012.
-As of 2016, this population has increased 7% compared to 2000, an increase of about 3,200 people.
+Berks County, like the state, has reversed the early 2000s losses in young adult population, and surpassed its 2000 young adult level in 2008-12.
+As of 2013-17, this population has increased 6%, an increase of about 2,840 people.

 |INDICATORS||TREND | BERKS COUNTY|